 How to create a Custom Hyper-V Quick Create VM Gallery

-You might have seen that Hyper-V in Windows 10 got a new Quick Create Feature, this will open up a virtual machine gallery, which allows you to download different virtual machine images, like Windows 10 or Ubuntu.
-For example, the default image is a Windows 10 dev environment, which enables developers to quickly spin up a development environment with Visual Studio inside a Hyper-V virtual machine if you want to create your items in the Hyper-V VM Gallery.
+You might have seen that Hyper-V in Windows 10 got a new Quick Create Feature.
+This will open up a virtual machine gallery, which allows you to download different virtual machine images, like Windows 10 or Ubuntu.
+For example, the default image is a Windows 10 dev VM, which enables developers to quickly spin up a development environment with Visual Studio.
+But you can also add your own virtual machine templates in the Hyper-V VM Gallery.

 To do that, you have to do three things:

 - Create a virtual machine image (a .iso or compatible .vhdx file)